vedikamujgule/vedikamujgule/README.md

 - 👋 Hi, I’m @vedikamujgule
 - 👀 I’m interested in Front End development
 - 🌱 I’m currently working as a front end developer with expetise in Angular
-- 💞️ I’m looking to collaborate on New ands latest Front end development technologies
+- 💞️ I’m looking to collaborate on New and latest Front end development technologies
-- 📫 How to reach me vedikamujgule@gmail.com
+- 📫 Reach me at vedikamujgule@gmail.com

 <!---
 vedikamujgule/vedikamujgule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.